South Africa national rugby union team: Jersey

-South Africa play in green jerseys with a gold collar and trim, white shorts and green socks.
+South Africa plays in green jerseys with a gold collar and trim, white shorts and green socks.
 The jersey is embroidered with the SA Rugby logo on the wearer's left chest and the springbok logo on the right chest.

-The first shirt worn by South Africa was a navy blue one in their Tests against the British Isles during the Lions tour of 1891.
+The first shirt worn by South Africa was navy blue during their Tests against the British Isles on the Lions tour of 1891.

 The green jersey was first adopted when the British Isles toured South Africa in 1903.
 After playing the first two Tests in white shirts, South Africa wore a green jersey (supplied by the Diocesan College rugby team) for the first time in their final Test at Newlands.

-On their first tour to Great Britain and Ireland in 1906–07 South Africa wore a green jersey with white collar, blue shorts, and blue socks taken from the Diocesan College.
+On their first tour to Great Britain and Ireland in 1906–07 South Africa wore a green jersey with a white collar, blue shorts, and blue socks, taken from the Diocesan College.

-When Australia first toured South Africa in 1933, the visitors wore sky blue jerseys to avoid confusion, as at the time, both wore dark green jerseys.
+When Australia first toured South Africa in 1933, the visitors wore sky blue jerseys to avoid confusion, as both teams wore dark green jerseys at the time.
 In 1953, when Australia toured again, the Springboks wore white jerseys for the test matches.
-In 1961 Australia changed their jersey to gold to avoid further colour clashes.
+In 1961, Australia changed their jersey to gold to avoid further colour clashes.

+Traditionally, South Africa's away uniform consisted of a white shirt, usually with a gold collar, black shorts, and socks, as seen in the 1981 Test against Ireland.

+During the match against England at Twickenham in 2002, South Africa became the first team to sport player names on the back of the jerseys.

-In 2006 against Ireland in Dublin, to mark the centenary of the Springbok rugby team., a replica of the first jersey was worn.
+In 2006, against Ireland in Dublin, a replica of the first jersey was worn to mark the centenary of the Springbok rugby team.

 In December 2008, the SARU decided to place the protea on the left side of the Boks' jersey, in line with other South African national teams, and move the springbok to the right side of the jersey.
 The new jersey was worn for the first time during the British & Irish Lions' 2009 tour of South Africa.

-In 2015 for the 2015 Rugby World Cup, the springbok was moved from the front of the jersey to the right sleeve while the Protea remained on the front.
-This was due to World Cup regulations stating that only the IRB logo and the main team logo could go on the front of the shirt.
-Several South African rugby fans voiced their disappointment and anger at the reveal of the 2015 shirt as a result of the springbok not being on the front of the shirt.
+For the 2015 Rugby World Cup, the springbok was moved from the front of the jersey to the right sleeve while the Protea remained on the front.
+This change was due to World Cup regulations stating that only the IRB logo and the main team logo could appear on the front of the shirt.
+Several South African rugby fans voiced their disappointment and anger at the reveal of the 2015 shirt due to the springbok not being on the front of the shirt.

-2017 saw the Springboks wear a red change jersey at Argentina as part of an Asics promotion where the Springboks and Blitzboks wore jerseys in all the colours of the South African flag during the course of the season—the main side wore green, white, and red shirts, while the sevens team turned out in gold, blue and black uniforms.
+In 2017, the Springboks wore a red change jersey in Argentina as part of an Asics promotion where the Springboks and Blitzboks wore jerseys in all the colours of the South African flag during the course of the season—the main side wore green, white, and red shirts, while the sevens team sported gold, blue and black uniforms.